Ava Paints the Horses

 About the Author

-Ville Meriläinen is a university student from Joensuu, Finland.
-His short fiction has won the Writers of the Future contest and has appeared in various venues online and in print, including PseudoPod, Intergalactic Medicine Show, and Abyss & Apex.
-His musical fantasy novel, Ghost Notes, is available on Amazon.com.
+Ville Meriläinen is a Finnish university student, author, and Death Metal vocalist.
+His horror and fantasy short fiction has appeared in various venues online and in print, including Intergalactic Medicine Show, PseudoPod, and Cast of Wonders.
+His musical fantasy novel, Ghost Notes, is available on Amazon.

 About the Narrator